marklreyes/marklreyes/README.md

 * **[Puff Finder](https://github.com/marklreyes/puff-provisions-puff-finder):** Written in Vue 2, a listing app for querying seed companies, strains, brands, products, batches, retailers and studies.

 ## Advocacy Work 📣
-Active projects I maintain outside of the "9 to 5" agendas!
+Active projects I maintain outside of "9 to 5" agendas!
-* **[AllWebSD](https://allwebsd.com/):** Storyteller out of America's Finest City and KiloByte Contributor to San Diego Futures Foundation. <span style="color: white; background: orange; padding: 1px;">Rebuilt with [React Router Template](https://github.com/netlify/react-router-template).
-Recently upgraded to React 19 and Tailwind 4 with an additional chatbot integration with [OpenAI](https://allwebsd.com/chat)!</span>
+* **[AllWebSD Podcast](https://allwebsd.com/):** Storyteller out of America's Finest City and KiloByte Contributor to San Diego Futures Foundation.
+Built with [React Router Template](https://github.com/netlify/react-router-template), React 19 and Tailwind 4 with chatbot services provided by [OpenAI](https://allwebsd.com/chat)!
+* **[Puff Provisions Podcast](https://puffprovisions.com/):** CA PROP 64 Advocacy through...Your FAVORITE Canna Comedy Show!
+Primarily built with [Astro](https://astro.build/) and packed with interactive features using React including a Procurement App aimed to help cultivators plan a grow site from 0 to 1, US legalization map, strain explorer and more. ⭐️⭐️⭐️⭐️⭐️ rated show on Spotify and Apple Podcasts!
 > **Disclaimer:** Advocacy/Opinions expressed are my own and not reflective of current or past employers.

 ## Connect with Me ✉️